Kehilath Yakov Rabbinical Seminary

 Highest Paying Jobs by Major

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Kehilath Yakov Rabbinical Seminary are Surgeons, Cardiovascular technologists and technicians, Aerospace engineers, Computer and information research scientists, and Securities, commodities, & financial services sales agents
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Kehilath Yakov Rabbinical Seminary are Magnetic resonance imaging technologists, Surgeons, Cardiovascular technologists and technicians, Economists, and Securities, commodities, & financial services sales agents

-The most specialized majors at Kehilath Yakov Rabbinical Seminary are PHILOSOPHY AND RELIGIOUS STUDIES.
-(18 degrees awarded) (as of 2021).
+The most specialized majors at Kehilath Yakov Rabbinical Seminary are Philosophy and Religious Studies (21 degrees awarded) (as of 2024).

 View Data